 Post-secondary students are encouraged to invest in their education.

 - Student Aid Alberta expects you to provide a contribution of $1,500.
 Single parents, Assured Income for the Severely Handicapped (AISH) recipients, and CPP Disabilty Benefits recipients are not expected to contribute anything.

 - The Canada Student Loans Program expects you to contribute income earned before you start your post-secondary studies.
 You are also expected to contribute any funds you have from savings (including Tax-Free Savings Account), part-time earnings or RRSPs.

 You will need to provide as much information as you can on your application.
 If you are not sure of exact amounts, simply provide estimates.
-When you need to update your estimates for your cost and resouces, you will need to submit a Change of Circumstance form to Student Aid Alberta.
-Access the Change of Circumstance form at:
+When you need to update your estimates for your cost and resouces, you will need to submit a Request for Consideration form to Student Aid Alberta.
+Access the Request for Reconsideration form at:

 Your Parents' Contribution